mimblewimble/grin/doc/intro.md

 * Design simplicity that makes it easy to audit and maintain over time.
 * Community driven, encouraging mining decentralization.

+A detailed post on the step-by-step of how Grin transactions work (with graphics) can be found [in this Medium post](https://medium.com/@brandonarvanaghi/grin-transactions-explained-step-by-step-fdceb905a853).

 ## Tongue Tying for Everyone

 This document is targeted at readers with a good